Handbook

 Frequent hand washing will greatly reduce the incidence of illness in the classroom.
 PLEASE WASH YOURS AND YOUR CHILD'S HANDS UPON ENTERING THE CLASSROOM, AFTER DIAPERING/TOILETING, BEFORE SNACK AND AFTER RETURNING FROM OUTDOOR PLAY.

 Do not attend class if you or your child has a fever or is in the first three days of a cold.
 Do not attend class if you or your child has vomited in the last 24 hours.
 Individuals must have a normal temperature for 24 hours (without using fever reducing medications) and symptoms are improving before returning to class.
 Please notify the teacher and/or instructor if your child unintentionally exposed the class to a highly contagious disease (i.e. chicken pox, hand foot and mouth disease, etc.).
-Please realize that a runny nose may not be caused by a cold but may indicate a child has allergies.
 In addition, please follow the current Washington State Department of Health and CFF building policy guidelines regarding COVID.

 WHEN STUDENTS OR CAREGIVERS ARE TOO SICK FOR SCHOOL - SIGNS TO WATCH FOR